-- approve the Thesis document as submitted, without changes - approve with minor typographical corrections required - approve with substantive revisions - fail (a student who fails their examination may register for the Thesis a second time and submit in a subsequent semester.
-Only two registrations are allowed.)
+- approve the thesis document as submitted, without changes - approve with minor typographical corrections required - approve with substantive revisions - fail (a student who fails their examination may register for the thesis a second time and submit in a subsequent semester.
+Only two registrations are allowed.
+The student will be charged for an additional three credits, per the prevailing university tuition and fee rates.)